3 killed after possible black powder explosion near Starved Rock State Park: police

-Several agencies, including Utica, state and conservation police, as well as the Kane County Bomb Squad and the FBI, responded to the south and west area of Route 178 bridge after reports of an explosion along the river bank.
+Several agencies, including Utica, state and conservation police, as well as the Kane County Bomb Squad and the FBI, responded to the south and west area of Route 178 bridge around 7 p.m. after reports of an explosion along the river bank.

 When they arrived, they found three men dead due to injuries sustained from a blast, according to police.